spacetime-creative-education/introduction-to-python/slides/source/Week-11.md

   ## - Card objects
 ]
 .right-column[
   In some games, cards are moved from one hand to another, or from a hand back to the deck.
-You can use move_cards for any of these operations: self can be either a Deck or a Hand, and hand , despite the name, can also be a Deck .
+You can use move_cards for any of these operations: self can be either a Deck or a Hand, and hand , despite the name, can also be a Deck.
 ]
 ???
 ---